A Letter on Pedagogy, Course Design, & Assessment

 (3) The most effective instruction takes the form of a shared process of co-creation.
 In his classic text Pedagogy of the Oppressed, Paulo Freire critiques the “banking model” of education wherein instructors make knowledge deposits to largely passive, ignorant students.
 Much contemporary education still follows the model, albeit (sometimes) with slicker delivery methods.
 Following the more promising example set forth by critical pedagogical approaches, only a portion of what makes up our course’s substance comes from assigned content (readings, lectures, recordings, etc.).
 Instead, the course is structured such that the lessons it offers are the product of combining the ideas communicated in course content (in the form of academic theories, methods, etc.) and empirical observations (data, narratives, and experiences) to understand, critique, and engage the world around us.
 I look forward to learning alongside you.

 (4) More often than not, classroom walls are obstacles to learning.
 And the same is true for online classes, where the virtual “walls” of Canvas arbitrarily confine course activity from the rich learning potential that the rest of the internet — not to mention analogue reality — offer.
 I think the most organic and impactful learning comes when course ideas are tested and applied in empirical settings — either digital or analog.
-My classes still meet in physical classrooms or via Canvas (although they might not always), but I’m committed that they only do so insofar as it is useful.
+My classes still meet in physical classrooms or via Canvas, but I’m committed that they only do so insofar as it is useful.

 (5) Inaccessibility is a choice — and choosing accessibility benefits all.
 As the coronavirus pandemic illustrated, accessibility is both more important and easier than acknowledged.
 And, as the case of curb cuts famously demonstrates, anything that delivers greater accessibility tends to benefit everyone.
 Moreover, digital tools and contexts offer the promise of flexible inclusion in the form of customizable, one-size-fits-one experiences.
 I realize, however, that my courses currently fall short of even modest accessibility goals (as of this writing I am working to address imagery and written content that are inaccessible to those with vision impairments and/or blindness).
 With apologies for the extra time and energy it demands, I ask you to let me know as soon as you encounter any part of this course that impedes your participation, so that I can prioritize its immediate correction.

-(6) Social justice is both a vital and neglected social project.
-Many educational institutions and practices perpetuate the discrimination of our wider society, further marginalizing Black, Brown, and Indigenous people, people of differing abilities, and people of genders or gender identities other than those reflecting “conventional” notions of male masculinity.
-I am committed to celebrating diversity (social/demographic differences such as race, ethnicity, gender, sex, sexual orientation, ability, and language) and the pursuit of equity (the fair distribution of resources and opportunities, accounting for past and present events, conditions, and contexts) as a vital project in and outside of the classroom.
-I am also acutely aware that I will fall short of these ideals — as will my teaching.
+(6) Social justice is an undervalued but vital educational and social project.
+Many educational institutions and practices perpetuate the discrimination of our wider society, further marginalizing Black, Brown, and Indigenous people, people of differing abilities, and people of genders or gender identities other than those reflecting “conventional” notions of masculinity.
+Such marginalizing experiences and outcomes are more likely at the University of Utah after administrators decided to close a number of student resource centers, including the LGBT Resource Center, the Women’s Resource Center and the Black Cultural Center in the wake of the 2024 HB 261.
+I am committed to supporting diversity (social/demographic differences such as race, ethnicity, gender, sex, sexual orientation, ability, and language) and the pursuit of equity (the fair distribution of resources and opportunities, accounting for past and present events, conditions, and contexts) in and outside of the classroom.
+I am also aware that at times my teaching will fall short of these ideals.
 I invite you to hold me and this course to them, and to help me learn.

-(7) Human wellbeing comes first.
-I am convinced that learning is gravely undermined by contexts that ignore (or only pay lip service to) the inevitable conditions of life.
-Physical, emotional, psychological, and spiritual trauma are real and have real impacts on one’s ability to engage in learning.
+(7) Wellbeing comes first.
+Learning is undermined by contexts that ignore (or pay lip service to) the inevitable conditions of life.
+Physical, emotional, psychological, and spiritual challenges are real and have real impacts on one’s ability to engage in learning.
 Jobs are lost, loved ones become ill and die, and sometimes the world around us falls apart.
 I am committed to your academic journey, but you and your wellbeing come first.

 You may wonder how these principles manifest in our class.
 There are a myriad of ways, from subtle to obvious.
 A few illustrative examples include:

 • Learning will require self motivation, direction, and accountability.
-Our class features no participation requirements, no assignments designed to track reading completion, and no quizzes to assess content comprehension.
-I trust you to engage the course in the manner and to the extent that best allows you to attain your learning goals — and to request assistance should you need it to realize them.
+Our class features no graded participation requirements, no assignments designed to track reading completion, and no quizzes to assess content comprehension.
+I trust you to engage the course in the manner that best allows you to attain your learning goals — and to request assistance should you need it to realize them.

-• I will not assign grades for activities or assignments.
-Assessment will instead take the form of qualitative feedback, peer review, and/or self-reflection.
+• Minimal focus will be given to grades.
+Assessment will take the form of qualitative feedback, peer review, and/or self-reflection.
 At the end of class I will ask you to report and justify the grade you believe you earned in the class, accounting for your efforts, circumstances, and relevant events.

 • Our course is a “no busy work” space.
 If you find an assignment unproductive, feel free to propose an alternate activity that achieves the same/similar aims.